yast/helper_scripts/jenkins/jenkins-scripts/README.md

 # Jenkins Scripts

-Here is a collection of Jenkins script for mass management.
+Here is a collection of Jenkins scripts for mass management.

 The credentials for [public Jenkins instance](https://ci.opensuse.org/view/Yast) can be found in the [internal Wiki page](https://wiki.microfocus.net/index.php/YAST).